IRFL: Image Recognition of Figurative Language: Experiments

-\textbf{Models partially understand the figurative connection between idioms and images.} To examine whether models can comprehend a figurative connection between an image and an idiom, we experiment with random candidates and several configurations of the understanding task (Table~\ref{tab:random-idiom-single-choice-results}).
-The accuracy score on the Figurative category with $2$ candidates is $61\%-87\%$, and $22\%-71\%$ with $4$ candidates.
-These results are marginally above random chance but still below human performance on the ``mixed'' task.
-When given the idiom alone as input, most models achieved $80\%-84\%$ with $2$ candidates and $30\%-46\%$ with $4$ candidates compared to random chance of $50\%$ and $25\%$.
-These results suggest that models partially understand the figurative connection between idioms and images.
-Moreover, we see a significant performance drop with all models when increasing the number of candidates.\\\\ In the Figurative Literal category, models achieve a $65\%-78\%$ accuracy score with 4 candidates, significantly higher than the performance in the Figurative category with $2$ and $4$ candidates.
-These results can be explained by the fact that Figurative Literal images possess a literal connection to the phrase in addition to a figurative one. \\
+\textbf{Models partially understand the figurative connection between idioms and images.} To examine whether models can comprehend a figurative connection between an image and an idiom, we experiment with random candidates and several configurations of the multimodal figurative language detection task (Table~\ref{tab:random-idiom-single-choice-results}).
+When provided with an idiom and its definitions as input, the accuracy on the Figurative category ranges between $75\%-87\%$ with $2$ candidates and $58\%-71\%$ with $4$ candidates.
+These results are above chance level but still below human performance on the ``mixed'' task.